bradserlis/homework/homework2_answers.md

 Why would you want to use a branch other than the default master? working on a feature, or trying to solve a bug in a an environment that will not affect the main app

+===
+Give an example for when you would use git merge and give an example for when it would be better to submit a pull request to have your branch merged
+When a feature / bug has been successful on another branch and you are ready to combine the additional branch back to the main branch and app.
+If the content is not your own that you were working on, or you anticipate the owner/team may have added additional content that may or may not interact well with the additional branch's code.

+What command do you use to send all of the work that you've done locally to your remote repository? git push